 A Chapter 13 bankruptcy may be available to you if you do not qualify for a Chapter 7 bankruptcy.
 As part of a Chapter 13 bankruptcy proceeding, a five-year plan is created.
 This plan allows you to pay back both secured and unsecured creditors part of the total debt which they are owed.
 A Chapter 13 bankruptcy proceeding will also give you the time to catch up on any past due mortgage and vehicle payments over the length of the plan.

 Under the Bankruptcy Abuse Prevention and Consumer Act, a debtor cannot obtain a bankruptcy discharge in a Chapter 13 proceeding if he or she obtained a bankruptcy discharge as part of a Chapter 7 proceeding within the past 4 years – or via a prior Chapter 13 bankruptcy proceeding within the past two years.
 A bankruptcy attorney can help you decide whether a Chapter 13 bankruptcy is right for you, given your unique financial circumstances.

-Contact a Searcy, Arizona Bankruptcy Attorney Today to Discuss Your Case
+Contact a Searcy, Arkansas Bankruptcy Attorney Today to Discuss Your Case

 The bankruptcy laws surrounding Chapter 7 and Chapter 13 bankruptcies are extremely complex, and the changes codified in the Bankruptcy Abuse and Prevention Act have added to the confusion.
 As such, you need an experienced bankruptcy attorney on your side representing you at every stage of the bankruptcy proceedings.

 A knowledgeable bankruptcy attorney at Niblock & Associates is ready and willing to assist you with your case.
-You can contact the lawyers at Niblock & Associates by calling 870-830-1380, for a free initial consultation.
+You can contact the Arkansas Bankruptcy lawyers at Niblock & Associates by calling 501-368-9800, for a free initial consultation.